Praqma/Praqmatic-Automated-Changelog/README.md

 * PAC is maintained in the scope of [JOSRA](http://www.josra.org/).
 * Issue and work tracking is done using [Github issues](https://github.com/Praqma/Praqmatic-Automated-Changelog/issues)
-* Support requests and questions can be sent to support@praqma.net
+* Support requests and questions can be created as Github issue or send us an mail on support@praqma.net
-* Our roadmap is available on [Trello](https://trello.com/b/0yJy3IlO/pac-praqmatic-automated-changelog)
+* Our roadmap is availbe in [roadmap](/roadmap.md)

 ## Changelog